 - Bringing volunteers together with a sense of purpose, achievement and fun

 A larger scale approach brings other benefits – increased purchasing power and standardisation of approach will enable community solar to be viable under much harsher commercial conditions.
-Crucially, the removal of duplicated functions frees activists up to do the important work they need to do – not everybody wants to or needs to scrutinise accounts, book halls for AGMs, or update the website.
+Crucially, the removal of duplicated functions frees activists up to do the important work they need to do – not everybody wants to or needs to scrutinise accounts, book halls for AGMs, or update a website.

 We’re focusing on solar embedded within communities – principally on rooftops rather than solar fields.
 There are many such sites for solar in every village, town and city, right next to or on top of buildings that need reasonably priced, sustainable electricity.
 That demand is going to soar as electric vehicles take over.
 Sooner or later every suitable rooftop will need to have solar panels.
 The key question is – who will own them and who will benefit?
 We think the community sector is uniquely well placed to lead this new solar revolution.